-There are certain constraints with the current physical gallery exhibition experience.
-Even if you’re an avid gallery-goer, it’s easy to miss so many exhibitions out there due to the lack of display space and showtime constraints.
+There are various constraints in a physical gallery exhibition experience.
+Even if you’re an avid gallery-goer, it’s easy to miss so many exhibitions out there due to the lack of display space and limited showtimes.
 If you have accessibility needs such as vision impairment support or wanting to look at artwork at an eye-level while sitting in a wheelchair, they are not accommodated right now at most art galleries.
-That’s how Artemon was born, a product of Banging Rocks and the Federation of Canadian Artists (FCA).
+That’s how Artemon, a virtual art gallery, was born - a product of Banging Rocks and the Federation of Canadian Artists (FCA).

 VR has been around for not too long but it’s been leaving marks with many useful applications.
 This is a paradigm of immersive 3D content with sound, touch, depth, and emotion, making even the most novel 2D screen experiences boring and dated.

 Before this project, our team members have only designed for 2D web and mobile screens.
-We were excited to embrace the challenge and take it as a learning opportunity regardless.
+We were excited to embrace the challenge and take it as a learning opportunity.